agarciasoria/personal-website/content/about/index.md

 ## Publications & Research

-You can find a list of my key publications and research projects on my CV page.
+You can find a list of my key publications and research projects on my Documents page.

 ## Contact